 If we are not getting all the required nutrients via diet, we should consider supplementing for many reasons.
 Some of these reasons are: Increased metabolic demand resulting from modern lifestyle and environmental pollution, greater physical, mental, and emotional stress, decreased nutrient levels in food due to modern agricultural practices (article: “historical changes in the mineral content of fruits and vegetables”), compromised digestion synthesis and assimilation, support for prevention of acute and chronic diseases.

-Here are some of my most favourite formulas in AOR collection and few highlights of why I like them for beauty and anti-aging:
+Here are some of my most favourite formulas in AOR collection and few highlights of why I like them for beauty and avoidance of premature aging:

 benaGene® protects and repairs DNA.
 It contains oxaloacetate, a key intermediate in the Krebs Cycle which is involved in cellular energy production. benaGene® is a novel caloric restriction mimetic (CR mimetic), influencing the expression of over 350 genes in a similar fashion to caloric restriction.
 Human clinical trials have confirmed both reduction in glucose levels and an improved uptake of glucose without negative side effects.
 Anyone who is interested in slowing down the aging process will want to consider taking benaGene®.